trustwallet/developer/wallet-core/building.md

 ## Linux

-Building on Linux is possible, but not fully supported, it requires some extra work.
+Building on Linux is possible, it requires some extra work.
 If you have access to macOS we highly recommend developing on that platform.
 Using the Docker image is also recommended.
 Otherwise, the prerequisites have to be installed manually.
+We recommend using Ubuntu 22.04 LTS, same as [Wallet Core CI](https://github.com/trustwallet/wallet-core/blob/master/.github/workflows/linux-ci.yml).

 ## Unit tests with Coverage